A Checkbook IRA plan is generally known as a Self Directed IRA LLC. In each case, a limited liability company (“LLC”) or trust is established.

-- the grantor must have capacity to create a trust;
+- A grantor must have capacity to create a trust

 Unrelated Business Taxable Income (UBTI)

 Income taxable to an IRA (or other tax-exempt entity) because it is “unrelated” to the IRA’s tax-exempt purpose.
-Typical examples are income from a manufacturing, sale or service business operated by an IRA or a partnership or LLC in which an IRA is a member, as well as unrelated debt-financed-income.
-The tax on this income is called unrelated business income tax, or UBIT.
-There are some important exceptions from UBTI: those exclusions relate to the central importance of investment in real estate – dividends, interest, annuities, royalties, most rentals from real estate, and gains/losses from the sale of real estate.
+Typical examples are income from a manufacturing, sale or service business.
+It operates by an IRA or a partnership or LLC in which an IRA is a member, as well as unrelated debt-financed-income.
+The tax on this income is “unrelated business income tax,” or UBIT.
+There are some important exceptions from UBTI.
+Those exclusions relate to the central importance of investment in real estate:

 Unrelated Debt Financed Income (UDFI)

-Income taxable to an IRA (or other tax-exempt entity) which is attributable to borrowing, either by the IRA directly or a partnership or LLC of which it is a member.
-Typical examples are income from real estate purchased with borrowing and securities bought on margin.
+Income taxable to an IRA (or other tax-exempt entity) which is attributable to borrowing.
+This is taxable by the IRA directly or a partnership or LLC of which it is a member.
+Typical examples are income from real estate that someone purchases with borrowing and securities bought on margin.
 Unrelated debt-financed income is a type of unrelated business taxable income.